 Discover card acceptance: On pace domestically, lags abroad

 By and large, you’ll have no problem using your Discover card in America.
-It’s not the best card to travel abroad with, however.
+However, it’s not the best card to use when travelling abroad.

 Though Discover has footprints in 190 countries and territories, many merchants won’t take it.
 It’s also not accepted in countries such as Ukraine, Saudi Arabia, Chile, Cuba and many African nations.